 Admission: Tickets are 15,000 won (roughly $15) for the story cruise, 19,000 won (roughly $19) for the moonlight cruise, 23,000 won (roughly $23) for the music cruise, and 79,000 won (roughly $79) for the dinner cruise.

 *** Not sure where to go in Seoul?
 For another scenic walk through Seoul, check out Cheong-gye-cheon.
 This urban walkway has been transformed with a series of walkways, footbridges, waterfalls and a variety of public artworks, such as the enormous pink-and-blue shell known as Spring.
 A really popular place for residents to come and escape the urban chaos (cough, insane traffic, cough, wicked pollution, cough) of this capital city.
+If you have extra time, you could also take a day trip to Busan!

 2. Changdeokgung Palace